Philadelphia Truck Accident Attorneys

-Truck Accident Lawyers in Philadelphia
+Obtaining Truck Accident Compensation for Victims in Philadelphia

 All motor vehicle accidents have the potential to cause devastating and sometimes fatal injuries, but the risk is even higher when a truck is involved.
 Due to their weight and size, trucks can involve more passenger cars in accidents and cause injuries that tend to be more serious – while an average passenger vehicle weighs around 4,000 pounds, a semi-truck can weigh more than 30,000 pounds.
-If you’ve been injured in a truck accident, it’s crucial to act quickly and call our Philadelphia truck accident attorneys.
+If you’ve been injured in a truck accident, it’s crucial to act quickly and call our truck accident attorneys in Philadelphia.
 At Ruch & Shipon, P.C. our lawyers have decades of experience fighting for our injured clients’ rights to compensation after an accident caused by negligence.
 We strive to be a voice for you during this difficult time and seek the justice you deserve.
 With our team by your side, you can focus on healing while we focus on recovering your damages.

 Common Types of Truck Accidents & Injuries